theleagueof/fontship/README.md

 ### CI Setup

-Add a Github Actions configuration file to your repository such as `.github/workflow/fontship.yml`:
+For use in as o Github Action, add a configuration file to your repository such as `.github/workflow/fontship.yml`:

 ``` yaml
 on: [push, pull_request]